October 2024

 CHAIRMAN'S CORNER: "For The Love of Vermont"

 I had the good fortune recently to visit the Vermont Historical Society's exhibit of Lyman Orton's collection of paintings of Vermont.
-Titled "for The Love of Vermont", it's a portion of his collection which largely focuses on works of Vermont's landscapes and common activities from the early 1900s through 1970 by many painters.
+Titled "For The Love of Vermont", it's a portion of his collection which largely focuses on works of Vermont's landscapes and common activities from the early 1900s through 1970 by many painters.
 His collection was a labor of love and meant to keep the paintings in, or repatriate them to, Vermont.
 The show was originally done at the Bennington Museum closer to Lyman's home in Weston where his family has run the Vermont Country Store for many years.

 This show is reason enough to make a trip to Montpelier where it is being shown at the Vermont Historical Society Museum in the Pavilion Office Building (next to the Supreme Court and Capitol buildings), but the newly renovated other galleries are worth a gander too.
 One space has been set aside for local historical societies to exhibit.
 The Pittsford Historical Society has a wonderful exhibit "A Century of Creative Women in Pittsford".
 We would like to do that someday.